 Curriculum & Advising

-The undergraduate degree offered by our department is a B.S. in Biomedical and Health Sciences Engineering, which is granted jointly by UNC-Chapel Hill and NC State University.
+The undergraduate degree offered by our department is a B.S. in Biomedical Engineering, which is granted jointly by UNC-Chapel Hill and NC State University.
 Students in this program get a broad background in engineering, including topics in mechanical, electrical, materials science and computer engineering, before specializing.
 They learn how to apply these techniques and tools to address problems in biology and medicine.

 Steps to a Degree